What is vacation rental damage insurance?

 Is anything other than property damage covered?

-When you purchase an overall travel insurance policy and add on vacation rental damage insurance, you’ll enjoy other key benefits that are helpful when the unexpected happens.
+When you purchase a vacation rental damage add on additional coverages, such as trip cancellation and trip interruption, you’ll enjoy other key benefits that are helpful when the unexpected happens.
 For example, many vacation rentals require you to pay for your entire stay up front, sometimes months before your arrival date.
 If your travel insurance policy includes trip cancellation and trip interruption, you’ll be able to get your money back if you have to cancel your trip for a covered reason in the days, week, or months leading up to your arrival, or if you have to leave the trip early due to a covered reason.

 Vacation Rental Damage can reimburse you for the cost of accidental damage to the rental property caused by you, your family or traveling companions.
 Examples can include spilling wine on a carpet, breaking a lamp or window, pet damage (if pets are allowed), and many other circumstances.
 The coverage applies per reservation, so everyone staying in the property is covered. battleface covers you at up to 3 levels of coverage per rental: